shapesmusic/Shapes-Basics-Draft/notes.md

-### Lesson 27 - Reading by Touch Part 4
+### Lesson 27 - Incidentals

-*Expand to moveable anchor, and any anchor in the shape*
+Incorporate all the shapes into your reading at the keyboard.

+*Bring in 3L, 3R; add incidentals*

 **Location**